danielb2/blur/README.md

 # Blur
-A library for filtering information from objects such as credit card information or other things which may be logged"
+A library for filtering information from objects such as credit card information or other things which may be logged

 ## Usage